Stop the Cycle

 • Solution: protect children from infection in the first place

-Vaccines for rotavirus, the most common and deadly cause of severe diarrhea in young children, are available now and are making a significant impact in countries where they have been introduced.
+Vaccines for rotavirus, the most common and deadly cause of severe diarrhea in young children, are available now and are making a significant impact.
 As rotavirus vaccines realize their potential, diarrheal disease burden caused by Shigella is projected to increase.
 Vaccines against ETEC and Shigella, the leading causes of bacterial diarrhea, are in development.
-And vaccines are under development for other diarrheal diseases like norovirus, paratyphoid, and non-typhoidal Salmonella.
 (Vaccines against other enteric diseases like typhoid are also available, and scientists are pursuing vaccines for additional diarrhea pathogens like norovirus, paratyphoid, and non-typhoidal Salmonella.)

 Vaccines are also available to prevent cholera, a diarrheal disease commonly associated with outbreaks, which are increasing as climate change and urbanization degrade environmental conditions and sanitation systems.